Equinox4/adventofcode/README.md

-# adventofcode-2021
+# Advent of Code

-My answers for Advent of Code 2021.
+My answers to Advent of Code.